iBaa/PlexConnect/update/OSX/readme.txt

 Step 1

-In your PlexConnect directory make two new folders /update/OSX Copy the install.bash and update.bash to the new OSX folder you just created
+In your PlexConnect directory make two new folders /update/OSX <-----case sensitive Copy the install.bash and update.bash to the new OSX folder you just created

 Step 2 enter these commands into terminal: